COVID-19 recession

-The COVID-19 recession is an ongoing global economic recession caused by the COVID-19 pandemic.
+The COVID-19 recession was a global economic recession caused by COVID-19 lockdowns.
 The recession began in most countries in February 2020.
 After a year of global economic slowdown that saw stagnation of economic growth and consumer activity, the COVID-19 lockdowns and other precautions taken in early 2020 drove the global economy into crisis.
 Within seven months, every advanced economy had fallen to recession.

 The first major sign of recession was the 2020 stock market crash, which saw major indices drop 20 to 30% in late February and March.
 Recovery began in early April 2020; by April 2022, the GDP for most major economies had either returned to or exceeded pre-pandemic levels and many market indices recovered or even set new records by late 2020.

 The recession saw unusually high and rapid increases in unemployment in many countries.
-By October 2020, more than 10 million unemployment cases had been filed in the United States, swamping state-funded unemployment insurance computer systems and processes.
-The United Nations (UN) predicted in April 2020 that global unemployment would wipe out 6.7% of working hours globally in the second quarter of 2020—equivalent to 195 million full-time workers.
+By September-October 2020, where every advanced & emerging economy had already fallen into a recession or depression more than 10 million unemployment cases had been filed in just the United States alone swamping state-funded unemployment insurance computer systems and processes.
+The United Nations (UN) in April 2020 had also predicted that global unemployment would wipe out 6.7% of working hours globally in the second quarter of 2020—equivalent to 195 million full-time workers.
 In some countries, unemployment was expected to be around 10%, with more severely affected nations from the pandemic having higher unemployment rates.
 Developing countries were also affected by a drop in remittances and exacerbating COVID-19 pandemic-related famines.

 The recession and the accompanying 2020 Russia–Saudi Arabia oil price war led to a drop in oil prices; the collapse of tourism, the hospitality industry, and the energy industry; and a downturn in consumer activity in comparison to the previous decade.
-The 2021–2023 global energy crisis was driven by a global surge in demand as the world exited the early recession caused by the pandemic, particularly due to strong energy demand in Asia.
+The 2021–2023 global energy crisis was driven by a global surge in demand as the world exited the early recession caused by pandemic-related lockdown measures, particularly due to strong energy demand in Asia.

-This was then further exacerbated by the reaction to escalations of the Russo-Ukrainian War, culminating in the 2022 Russian invasion of Ukraine and the 2022 Russian debt default.
+This was then further exacerbated by the reaction to escalations of the Russo-Ukrainian War, culminating in the Russian invasion of Ukraine and the 2022 Russian debt default.
+Modeling by the World Bank suggests that in some regions a full recovery would not be able to be achieved until 2025 or beyond.